CryptoProcessing/api-docs/source/includes/_transactions.md

   -H "Authorization: <jwt token>"
 ```

-> The above command returns JSON structured like this:
+> For the Ethereum the above command returns JSON structured like this:

 ```json
 {